<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 Real-World Evidence in Clinical Drug Development

-Real-world evidence (RWE) in clinical trials is changing drug development by using Real-World Data (RWD) from various sources like electronic health records (EHRs), insurance claims, and digital health tools, researchers can gather valuable insights into how drugs work in a wide range of populations.
-This move toward RWE not only deepens our understanding of treatment effects and patient outcomes, but also speeds up the drug development process, making it more efficient and centered around patients.
-In this article, we explore the role of RWE in clinical trials, discussing its benefits, challenges, and the evolving regulatory environment that supports its use in healthcare decision-making.
+Real-world evidence (RWE) in clinical trials is changing drug development by using Real-World Data (RWD) from various sources to enable researchers to gather valuable insights into how drugs work in a wide range of populations.
+This move toward RWE not only deepens our understanding of treatment effects and patient outcomes, but also speeds up the drug development process, making it more efficient and centred around patients.
+In this article, we explore the role of RWE in clinical trials, discussing its benefits, challenges, and the regulatory environment that supports its use in healthcare decision-making.
+We also clarify how RWE relates to traditional clinical trial data, where each approach is most useful, and why they are typically most valuable when used together rather than treated as direct substitutes.

 What is Real-Word Evidence (RWE)?